OneNumber | About

 What you can do on your watch

-*At the time OneNumber launches, full roaming capability will not be available.
+*At the time OneNumber launched, full roaming capability was not be available.
 Initial capability is limited to:

 Apple